root-project/root/README/ReleaseNotes/v608/index.md

     * The methods "toCpp" and "toPython" have been removed.
   * Factorise output capturing and execution in an accelerator library and use ctypes to invoke functions.
   * When the ROOT kernel is used, the output is consumed progressively
+  * Capture unlimited output also when using an IPython Kernel (fixes ROOT-7960)

 ## JavaScript ROOT